-Ways to pay levies
+Ways to pay your levy invoice

 We’ll send your levy invoice by post once you've filed a tax return.
 Find out how to pay and what to do if you have any problems.